princyiakov/chronic_kidney_disease_progression/README.md

 <!-- tocstop -->

 ## Our Goal
-Using Patiesnt past records we will predict whether a patient will progress in CKD staging or not.
+Using Patient past records we will predict whether a patient will progress in CKD staging or not.

 ## Notebook File